pushmix/web-notification/README.md

 * 01 - Sign Up

-...Create an account and login to your dashboard.
+⋅⋅⋅Create an account and login to your dashboard.